coder/code-server/README.md

 We recommend installing from `npm` if we don't have a precompiled release for your machine's platform or architecture.

-**note:** Installing via `npm` requires certain dependencies for the native module builds.
+**note:** Installing via `npm` builds native modules on install and so requires C dependencies.
 See [./doc/npm.md](./doc/npm.md) for installing these dependencies.

-You also need at least node v12 installed.
+You will need at least node v12 installed.
 See [#1633](https://github.com/cdr/code-server/issues/1633).

 ```bash
 npm install -g code-server